 Don’t be fooled – even if your house is not rented right away, you will more than likely be responsible for paying fees to the management company.
 While this might seem unreasonable, you should remember that overseeing a vacant property can be a labor-intensive task.
 If the management company is handling it for you, it is worth the payment to not have to deal with it yourself.

 Small things, like making sure the utilities are on and paid on time for showings or replacing security light bulbs, are minor nuisances that can make a world of difference when showing your home to a potential renter.
 Having a management company take charge of all of these things will help ensure your home is rented quicker with less of a headache to you.

 In addition to other fees, you’ll find that many property managers will charge a markup on the maintenance that they do.
 Essentially any maintenance business the management company is responsible for handling will be marked up to account for dealing with the vendors and those types of things.

 When renting out your property, it is always in your best interest to charge a late fee for any rent payments not received on time.
-But if you’re working with a property management fee, you’ll want to consider any late payment fees they charge when determining what amount to charge your tenant.
+But if you’re working with a property management fee, you’ll want to consider any late payment fees they charge when determining what amount to charge your resident.

 You may find that you are charged up to 50% of the late payment fee to the property management company.
-Again, while this might seem unnecessary if you think about how much effort goes into chasing down a tenant to get them to pay the rent, this fee is likely for due cause.
+Again, while this might seem unnecessary if you think about how much effort goes into chasing down a resident to get them to pay the rent, this fee is likely for due cause.

-Like late payment fees, property management companies are likely to charge additional fees for evicting any tenants.
+Like late payment fees, property management companies are likely to charge additional fees for evicting any residents.
 Any landlord knows that the eviction process is not simple or fun for anyone involved, so having a management company take care of it on your behalf is well worth the costs.